nufeb/NUFEB-2/docs/source/install.rst

 then type the following command for the library installation:

  .. parsed-literal::
-   brew install cmake git gcc open-mpi
+   brew install cmake git gcc open-mpi libpng ffmeg

 Downloading NUFEB